splunk/public-o11y-docs/admin/user-management/teams/configure-page.rst

 #.
 From a team's landing page, select the :guilabel:`Team details` button.
 From the side panel that appears, select :guilabel:`Edit page`.

 #.
-Add and remove specific objects from the landing page, such as services and dashboards.
+Add and remove specific objects from the team's landing page page, such as services and detectors, from the :guilabel:`Team page setup`.

 #.
 Your changes will automatically populate on the team landing page.